Programs and Initiatives

 Please contact Myrna Varner by September 30th for details about this year’s event.

 Providence College Case Writing Workshop

-This two-session virtual case writing workshop, held in June, was motivated by the need for more diversity representation in business school curricula – especially in business school cases.
+This summer case writing workshop, held in June, was motivated by the need for more diversity representation in business school curricula – especially in business school cases.
 Participants will hear from journal editors about how to source ideas and material for cases, about case publishing and about the importance of case teaching notes.
 AACSB staff will discuss the role case publishing can play in AACSB standards for faculty qualification and for impact.
 An interactive case “hackathon” will help you flesh out a case idea and develop a project plan for writing and submitting a case for publication in a peer-reviewed journal in 2022.
 This is open to both doctoral students and faculty members.
 There is no fee for the workshop, and you must commit to participating on both days.